-The future place type in the proposed Near Southeast Area Plan is identified as Community Corridor, which is consistent with the existing Blueprint guidance.
-These areas "typically provide some mix of office, commercial and residential.
-Buildings have a distinctly linear orientation but may provide an opportunity for infill in large setbacks that are a result of historic suburban development" (p.
-34).
+Similar to Blueprint Denver, the future place type in the Near Southeast Area Plan is identified as Community Corridor.
 S-MX-3 will allow for office, commercial, and residential uses while also allowing for infill development on this larger site consistent with the future place type description.